NOAA-GSL/GeoFLOW/README.md

 ```console
 cmake ..
 ```
-cmake tries to determine the platform you use, and will look for the requires tools.
+cmake tries to determine the platform you use, and will look for the required tools.
 It will report if something is missing.

 5. Compile the program by running make:
 ```console